 The real estate market is not very forgiving for those with unusual circumstances.
 Those who unexpectedly lose a job or have sustained harm in an accident may struggle to secure financing for some time afterward.

 Those with children, pets and/or disabling health conditions may have a hard time making rental housing work for their circumstances.
 They also may struggle to qualify for traditional financing.
-Seller financing helps provide a crucial service for a large number of those with study income and responsible payment histories despite having mediocre credit or difficulty obtaining a mortgage.
+Seller financing helps provide a crucial service for a large number of those with steady income and responsible payment histories despite having mediocre credit or difficulty obtaining a mortgage.
 However, it also means assuming two major risks.

 Property damage is a serious concern in seller financing situations